Napoleon Dynamite: Filming and setting

-Hess shot the film on location in Preston, in southeastern Idaho, located near the Utah border, in July 2003.
-Operating on a tight budget of $400,000, Hess cast many of his friends from school, including Heder and Aaron Ruell, and he relied on the generosity of Preston locals, who provided housing and food to crew members.
+Hess shot the film on location in Preston, in southeastern Idaho near the Utah border, in July 2003.
+Operating on a tight budget of $400,000, he cast many of his friends from school, including Heder and Aaron Ruell, while generous locals provided housing and food to crew members.
 Among the established actors in the cast was comedy veteran Diedrich Bader, who filmed his scenes as virile martial art instructor Rex in one day.
 He recalled in 2011 that Napoleon Dynamite "still to this day [is] one of the two top scripts I've ever read", alongside Office Space (1999), one of his most-recognized roles.
-"It was very, very hot," Hess recalled in a Rolling Stone interview.
+"It was very, very hot", Hess said in an interview.
 "But it was so much fun being in this rural farm town making a movie.
 We shot it in 23 days, so we were moving very, very fast; I just didn't have a lot of film to be able to do a lot of takes.
 It was a bunch of friends getting together to make a movie.
 It was like, 'Are people going to get this?
 Is it working?'"

 Preston High School was one of the filming locations for the movie.